About the 2025 Solo Piano Jazz Suite ‘Clarity of Vision’

 You need a sense of purpose.
 What are your goals, your objectives?
 What added value does it pertain?
 For whom?
 Without a sense of purpose the entire endeavor becomes a moot point, a random act, something superfluous.

 But a sense of purpose without a sense of direction doesn’t make any sense.
-Knowing what you want to do but not being able to point your nose at it?
+Knowing what you want to do but not being able to say where you want to go with it?
 Why?
 What’s the point of wandering around aimlessly?
 So, you need purpose and direction.
-But that doesn’t cover it.
+But that still doesn’t cover it.

-Without a sense of urgency a sense of purpose and direction are useless.
-Because you gotta do what you wanna do when you are able to.
+Without a sense of urgency a sense of purpose and a sense of direction are useless.
+Because ‘you gotta do what you gotta do’ when you are able to.
 Now is the time.
 Knowing what you want to do and where you want to go must be accompanied by a sense of urgency.
-Take care of it, prepare, plan, assemble, do, act, be!
+Take care of it, prepare, assemble, plan, go do, go act, go be!
 Go, go, go!

 That’s clarity of vision.
 And it has been the story of my life.